jjs357/TelloDroneEduTech2024/README.md

 <h2>Notes:</h2>
 Feel free to use my code in your projects.
 Email me at (https://clarence.guru/contact.html) if you have any questions or need help.
-Currently working on multiple / simultanous object recognition using Gemini AI.
+Currently working on multiple / simultanous object Image Recognition using Gemini AI.
 Contact me if you would like a copy of the code.